 Measuring OEE at the machine level provides insight into the specific utilization and efficiency of a machine.
 If you are implementing changes in your process, machine-level monitoring of OEE can provide valuable insight into bottlenecks and efficiencies.

 Displaying OEE for the whole shop

 Measuring OEE at the shop level provides a comprehensive view of your entire operation, returning a single value to summarize all of your individual machine OEE metrics.
 This is a useful tool for measuring the overall productivity of your shop, as well as for identifying bottlenecks.

 Calculating and monitoring OEE in a dashboard at these different levels can get complicated.
 Especially if you’re running manual time studies and recording on paper.

 Shops with many machines would need a small army of monitors to keep track of uptime and downtime as operators are focused on performing their tasks.
 And then the math would need to be aggregated and updated regularly.

-MES and SCADA systems can have some functionality built in to report on OEE dashboards.
+Manufacturing Execution Systems and SCADA systems can have some functionality built in to report on OEE dashboards.
 But these systems aren’t designed with end-users in mind.
 As a result, configuring simple dashboards can be enormously complicated.

 By letting you connect data streams to visualizations without having to write any code, digital dashboards transform the way you measure OEE.